Supporting Lesbian, Gay and Bisexual Staff

 However, when the opportunity arose for me to take up a role to help support a regional LGBT event, I needed to approach work to see if they would free up my time to let me help with this.

-Initially I had reservations about talking to my manager but I heard about the LGBT staff network who provided the advice and support that I needed to be able to move forward.
+Initially I had reservations about talking to my manager, but I spoke to a HR Advisor who provided the advice and support that I needed to be able to move forward and start the conversation with my manager.

 County Council Employee